-Here are the mental health treatments I authorize mental health my care representative to make on my behalf if I become incapable of making my own mental health care decisions due to mental or physical illness, injury, disability, or incapacity.
-If my wishes are not clear from this Durable Mental Health Care Power of Attorney or are not otherwise known to my representative, my representative will, in good faith, act in accordance with my This interests. appointment best effective unless and until it is revoked by by an order of a My or court. me representative is authorized to do the following which I have initialed or marked: DURABLE MENTAL HEALTH CARE POWER OF ATTORNEY (Cont'd)
+Here are the mental health treatments I authorize my mental health care representative to make on my behalf if I become incapable of making my own mental health care decisions due to mental or physical illness, injury, disability, or incapacity.
+If my wishes are not clear from this Durable Mental Health Care Power of Attorney or are not otherwise known to my representative, my representative will, in good faith, act in accordance with my best interests.
+This appointment is effective unless and until it is revoked by me or by an order of a court.
+My representative is authorized to do the following which I have initialed or marked:

-A. About my records: To receive

-information regarding mental health treatment that is proposed for me and to receive, review, and consent to disclosure of any of my medical records related to that treatment.
-B. About medications: To consent to the administration of any medications recommended by my treating physician.
-C. About a structured treatment setting: To admit me to a structured treatment setting with 24hour-a-day supervision and an intensive treatment program licensed by the
+DURABLE MENTAL HEALTH CARE POWER OF ATTORNEY ((Cont'd) -- ---------- ļ A. About my records: To receive information regarding mental health treatment that is proposed for me and to 1 receive, review, and consent to disclosure of any of my medical records related to that treatment.

-Department of Health Services, which is

-called an inpatient psychiatric facility.
+B. About medications : To consent to the administration of any medications recommended by my treating physician.

+C. About a structured treatment setting: To admit me to a structured treatment setting with 24hour-a-day supervision and an intensive treatment program licensed by the Department of Health Services, which is called a "level one" behavioral healthfacility.

-D Other:
+D. Other:

-4. Durable Mental health treatments that I

-expressly DO NOT AUTHORIZE if I am unable

-to make decisions for myself: (Explain or

-write in "None")
+4. Durable Mental health treatments that I expressly DO NOT AUTHORIZE if I am unable to make decisions for myself: (Explain or write in "None")